brygotti/lesfraisestagada/analysis.md

 #### What variables influence the click count?

 As seen before, countries with more articles have more clicks.
 This is very much expected, as the more articles a country has, the more likely it is that a user will encounter an article of that country.
 This is the most obvious example of a confounding variable that influences the click count.
 But this is not necessarily the only one.
-Indeed, it could be that other variables like the in-degree, out-degree, or even the categories of the articles have an influence on the click count.
+Indeed, it could be that other variables like the <a href="https://en.wikipedia.org/wiki/Directed_graph#Indegree_and_outdegree" data-bs-toggle="tooltip" data-bs-title="Note: for a given article A, the in-degree is the number of links found in other articles targetting A, while the out-degree is the number of outgoing links found in A">in-degree, out-degree</a>, or even the categories of the articles have an influence on the click count.
 For example, for a given country, if the distribution of in-degrees is higher than the average, it means that players will see more links to that country, and thus might click more often on it.

 </div>
 </div>